 Now, the palace is a royal residence and functional office space.
 And it's one of the most important royal palaces, with Royal.uk noting that the offices of the Royal Collection Trust, the Marshal of the Diplomatic Corps, the Gentlemen at Arms, the Yeomen of the Guard and the Queen's Watermen are held there.

 Important meetings are also held there.
 The Accession Council met there upon the death of Queen Elizabeth II, as they have done and will do with the death of every monarch.
 Many royal christenings are also held there, in the Chapel Royal.

 What is it like inside St. James's Palace?

-It’s certainly an impressive building too – spanning many square feet, most of it is spread over four storeys.
+St. James's Palace is certainly an impressive building - spanning many square feet, most of it is spread over four storeys.